watsonwork/watsonwork-developer-docs/guides/V1_PublishInTheCatalog.md

 ## Publish in the catalog

 Once you’ve built your app, and tested it out with a few colleagues, you may want to get your app published in the catalog.
-When you do that, it will appear on the Apps page for every person using Watson Workspace.
-They can then get your app and starting enjoying your hard work.
+When you do that, your app will be exposed to users of applications based on Work Services via their presentation of the Catalog.
+For example, IBM Watson Workspace presents the catalog in the Apps section of a space settings page.
+Note that in some cases involving paid organizations, administrators may still block your app from being displayed as they can pick and choose which apps are utilized.

 ![Apps Page](../images/YourAppWWS.png)